ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: vspace='0'}

 random_a:
-: The first 48 bits of the layout that can be filled with random data as specified in {{unguessability}}
+: The first 48 bits of the layout that can be filled with random data as specified in {{unguessability}}.
+Occupies bits 0 through 47 (octets 0-5).

 ver:
 : The 4 bit version field as defined by {{version_field}}, set to 0b0100 (4).
   Occupies bits 48 through 51 of octet 6.

 random_b:
-: 12 more bits of the layout that can be filled random data as per {{unguessability}}
+: 12 more bits of the layout that can be filled random data as per {{unguessability}}.
+Occupies bits 52 through 63 (octets 6-7).

 var:
 : The 2 bit variant field as defined by {{variant_field}}, set to 0b10.